sourcedennis/wasm-pathtracer/README.md

 ## 0. Changes
 The raytracer is converted to a path tracer.
 This path tracer contains the following special features:
 * Photon-Based Next Event Estimation - Prior to path tracing the scene, photons are sent from the light sources into the scene.
 These photons are used to find the most-contributing light sources for any particular hit point.
+(See file `src/data/photon_tree.rs` and `src/tracer.rs`)
 * Adaptive Sampling - Samples are mainly taken for pixels that need it the most.
-(E.g. wherever the most noise and fireflies are)
+(E.g. wherever the most noise and fireflies are - See file `src/graphics/sampling_strategy.rs`)

 ## 1. Running
 Compiling the application yourself can be a bit troublesome, as compilers for *three* languages (TypeScript, Rust, Elm) need to be present.